khodakhah/nodcms/README.md

 - created a library to create and manage data table lists and keep theme in one style
 - and all over the system has been reviewed and rewritten.

-I have predicted that the new version will be available to use until <strong>24 June 2019</strong>.
+I have predicted that the new version will be available to use until <strong>2020</strong>.

 I apologize for a possible delay.